Jeff Bostic

-Jeffrey Lynn Bostic (born September 18, 1958) is a former American football center who played for the Washington Redskins in the National Football League (NFL).
+Jeffrey Lynn Bostic (born September 18, 1958) is an American former professional football player who was a center for the Washington Redskins of the National Football League (NFL).
+He played college football for the Clemson Tigers.
+Named to the Pro Bowl in 1983, Bostic won three Super Bowls with the Redskins.

 College career

 A 1980 graduate of Clemson University, Bostic was named All-ACC in 1979 as an offensive lineman for the Tigers.
 He was also named to Clemson's All-Centennial Team in 1996, and inducted into the school's Hall of Fame in 1997.
 In 1999, he was placed in the South Carolina Athletic Hall of Fame.
 Bostic has won more Super Bowls (3) than any other former Clemson Tiger.